dmportella/qilbot/.github/PULL_REQUEST_TEMPLATE.md

 Typically as you develop the `make` command will run all the go tool goodness like: lint, vet, generate, fmt etc.

 Before code is merge ALL issues raised by the `make` command should be resolved.

+If a pull request resolves an issue please reference the issue on your pull request.